blukatdevelopment/FPS_Framework/Planning/README.md

 - Ammo Pack
 - Health Pack

-Terrain
+** DONE Terrain**
 - Large platform
 - Cube obstacle
 - ramp

 ## Level Design
-Three Arena maps should be designed with the following criteria:
+One map should be designed with the following criteria.

 - Falling out of the map should be difficult/impossible
 - At least 20 spawnpoints that do not clip through terrain
 - At least 5 item spawnpoints placed in accessible positions

-## Sound engineering
+## DONE Sound engineering
-The following sound effects should be produced in .ogg format.
-- Firing rifle
-- Swinging fist
-- Taking damage

-Three songs should be produced with the following criteria:
-- At least two minutes in length
-- Not excessively quiet or loud
-- Loop seamlessly or with little syncopation
+No audio will exist in this iteration.

 ## Testing